Skip to main content

 Ski Sport Innovator

-Equal parts inspirational mentor and tireless public servant, Wesley ‘Wes’ Deist stands tall among the giants of skiing in the Intermountain West.
-Deist willingly shared his love of skiing – a monumental 62-year tenure as coach of the KIFI and Kelly Canyon Ski Teams, establishing ski schools, and serving as a certified ski instructor and examiner, a board member of the Idaho Division of the U.S. Ski Association and a two-term president of the Intermountain Division of the USSA.
-As a prime mover in the development of skiing in the Idaho Falls Area, the one-time Golden Gloves boxer and elite Navy Seal during World War II, coached with tough love while also being a counselor, chaperone, chauffer and tireless volunteer.
-Wes was the ultimate role-model to his athletes.
+Equal parts inspirational mentor and tireless public servant, Wesley "Wes" Deist stands tall among the giants of skiing in the Intermountain West.
+Deist willingly shared his love of skiing throughout his monumental 62-year tenure as coach of the KIFI and Kelly Canyon Ski Teams.
+Wes established ski schools, served as a certified ski instructor and examiner, was a board member of the Idaho Division of the U.S. Ski Association, and was a two-term president of the Intermountain Division of the USSA.
+As a prime mover in the development of skiing in the Idaho Falls Area, the one-time Golden Gloves boxer and elite Navy Seal during World War II coached with tough love while also being a counselor, chaperone, chauffeur and tireless volunteer.
+Wes was the ultimate role model to his athletes.

-His unique style of leadership was based on patience and integrity, traits he used to build the Idaho Falls junior racing ski team from scratch, operate a ski shop and expose thousands to the exhilaration of skiing.
+His unique style of leadership was based on patience and integrity, traits he used to build the Idaho Falls junior racing ski team from scratch, and to operate a ski shop introducing thousands to the exhilaration of skiing.
 The 1972 Marc A. Strand award winner for outstanding service to the sport of skiing, Wesley “Wes” Deist’s legacy features a lifetime of inspirational leadership and service.